MicrosoftDocs/common-data-model-and-service/common-data-model/schema/core/industryCommon/Sustainability/SustainabilityShared/EnergyProviderType.md

 ---
-title: EnergyProviderType in CloudforSustainabilitySharedDataModel - Common Data Model | Microsoft Docs
+title: EnergyProviderType in Cloud for Sustainability Shared Data Model - Common Data Model | Microsoft Docs
 description: Categories or classifications of companies or entities that supply energy, such as electricity or gas.
 author: cdm-publisher
 ms.service: common-data-model